-Regular moderate exercise is fundamental to keeping dogs in shape for life.
-It tones muscles, lubricates joints and improves heart health.
+Regular moderate exercise is fundamental in keeping dogs in shape for life and maintaining dog health.
 Moderate exercise varies from dog to dog, even with an individual dog based on fitness level and health status.
+But how much exercise does a dog need?
+And what kind of activities can you do together?
+Read on to learn more.

 Likewise, cooling down for five to 10 minutes after exercise is important for muscle recovery and lactic acid dissipation.
 It also helps to flush out metabolites produced by exertion and prevents delayed-onset muscle soreness.